 Another, named “Deborrah,” wrote: “People think that a school of our academic caliber would be full of dorks who sit in their rooms all day doing equations.
 It’s the complete opposite.”

 Fall 2002: Consulting firm NPower is hired to spend “a year” assessing Lehigh’s Greek Life system.
 Other reports frame this number as “six months.”
-Interestingly, the firm appears to have no digital record whatsoever.
+The firm appears to have no digital record whatsoever.
 President Farrington provides comment:

-After receiving the report, Farrington provided further comment:
+After receiving the report (roughly one month later), Farrington provided further comment:

 “College officials would not say how much they spent for Npower’s services.”